London schools in The Good Schools Guide

 If you're a subscriber to the Good Schools Guide (GSG) online** you can use our in-depth data to delve behind superficial league tables, to view charts such as the ones above.
 To find out how well a school* is likely to do for YOUR child - whatever their ability - even if they have special needs.
 We even show you which universities pupils go on to and what courses they take.

-** A subscription costs £9.99 for one month or £39 for one year (equivalent to just £3.25 per month).
+** A subscription costs £9.99 for one month.
 With competition for the best schools hotting-up, there's never been a better time to buy.
 Can you afford not to?

 *We have data for English state and independent schools but not for independent prep schools.